-Second, a Notice of Technical Error (NOTE) highlights inconsistencies or miscalculations that may distort your facility's information in EPA's public data products or skew analyses.
+A Notice of Technical Error (NOTE) highlights inconsistencies or miscalculations that may distort your facility's information in EPA's public data products or skew analyses.
 Incomplete addresses, no technical or public contact provided, missing or invalid NAICS codes, or the use of range codes to report PBT chemical releases are all examples of technical errors.
 You should respond to NOTEs as soon as possible.
-These types of errors require that the reporting facility make corrections on its FDP (or provide the TRI Data Processing Center with a brief explanation why they do not believe that it is an error) or submit a revised Form R or Form A. Depending upon when your changes are received, there may or may not be sufficient time to incorporate them into EPA's database before your report has been released to the public Technical errors do not prevent submissions from being entered into the data management system, but indicate inconsistencies or miscalculations in the submitted form.
+These types of errors could be corrected by the reporting facility on its eFDP (or provide the TRI Data Processing Center with a brief explanation why they do not believe that it is an error) or submit a revised Form R or Form A. Depending upon when your changes are received, there may or may not be sufficient time to incorporate them into EPA's database before your report has been released to the public Technical errors do not prevent submissions from being entered into the data management system, but indicate inconsistencies or miscalculations in the submitted form.
 These errors can distort public information products and skew any analyses if not corrected.
-The messages used on FDPs to report NOTEs are shown below at the end of this appendix under the heading "D. Messages Used to Report Notices of Technical Errors (NOTEs) and Non-technical Data Changes (NDCs)."
+The messages used on eFDPs to report NOTEs are shown below at the end of this appendix under the heading "C.5 Messages Used to Report Notices of Technical Errors (NOTEs) and Non-technical Data Changes (NDCs)."
+This type of error is flagged for correction during data entry when using TRI-MEweb and need to be addressed by facility before submission is submitted and processed by EPA.
+Therefore, NOTE's are not possible in a TRI-MEweb submission.